evanmacbride/textbooks/README.md

 Provide notice to user when search returns no results.

-Add scaling on function button hover.

 Put Add New Textbooks and Search Textbooks beside each other (not on top of each other) in desktop mode.

 Provide count of search results.

-Change the changes saved "flash" color to a yellower green.